 In cross-eyed stereo, the left eye's image is located on the right side of the display, and the right eye's image is on the left, and hence the name cross-eyed.
 This is mostly used for distant displays (such as overhead projections) as it is much easier to cross eyes at that range than use the wall-eyed method - you are already looking at the wall.
 In VMD, this method is referred to as "CrossEyes" stereo.
+This mode is supported by all GPUs.

-7.3.2 DTI Side-by-side Stereo
+7.3.3 DTI Side-by-side Stereo

 This stereo mode is the same as the regular side-by-side stereo mode except that the aspect ratio of the displayed image is adjusted to work correctly on DTI stereo flat panel displays.
+This mode is supported by all GPUs.